O Yeong-su (writer): Life

-Korean author O Yeong-su was born in Eonyang (Ulsan County, South Kyongsang Province) on February 11, 1909, and in his early life attended a sodang, a traditional Confucian school.
+Korean author O Yeong-su was born in Eonyang (Ulsan County, Keishōnan-dō) on February 11, 1909, and in his early life attended a sodang, a traditional Confucian school.
 He graduated from elementary school in Eonyang in 1928 and four years later traveled to Japan to attend an intensive program at Niniwa Middle School from which he graduated in 1935.
 He then attended Nihon University to study engineering, but acquired beri-beri and was forced to withdraw and go back to Korea.
 O Yeong-su returned to Japan in 1937, but quickly left again to avoid ‘voluntary’ impressment into the Japanese Imperial Army.
 He returned and finally graduated from the Tokyo National Arts Academy.
 Upon his return to Korea, he quickly traveled to Manchuria, a common pathway for Koreans seeking to escape Japanese colonial rule.
 Sometime thereafter he returned to Korea and married in 1942.
 His parents died the following years: mother in 1943 and father in 1944.
 In 1945 he moved to Kijang Township (Tongnae County) where he taught at the Kyongnam Girls High School in nearby Busan.
 In 1952 he changed jobs, moving to the Pusan Middle School.
 In 1954 O Yeong-su moved to Seoul to help prepare the first edition of the Modern Literature Journal.
 He quickly became the editor of the journal, where he worked until an ulcer forced him to stop in 1966.
 After his resignation from Modern Literature, O Yeong-su became very ill and, oppressed by the tax burden of his house, moved from Seoul to Uidong.
 After surgery removed 2/3 of his stomach O Yeong-su became housebound and eventually moved back to South Kyongsang and died in his home in Ulsan in 1979.